Since the formation of the National Diploma in Beekeeping Board in 1954, a total of 90 Diplomas have been awarded.

 Dr. Ivor Davis PhD, CEng, CPhys, MIoD, MInstP, MBCS, NDB – Chairman

-Dr Ivor Davis NDB is chairman of the NDB Examinations Board (NDB) and a council member of IBRA (International Bee Research Association).
-He is a Master Beekeeper and Past President of the BBKA and past member of the BBKA’s Examinations Board.
+Dr Ivor Davis NDB is treasurer of the NDB Examinations Board (NDB) and a council member of IBRA (International Bee Research Association).
+He is a Master Beekeeper and Past President of the BBKA , past member of the BBKA’s Examinations Board and past Chairman for the NDB.
 He has kept bees (up to 25 colonies) since 1987 and has been keen to improve the education of beekeepers at local and national level.
 He lectures on a wide range of beekeeping matters from practical management to politics.
 He is a founder member of the NDB short course team and keen to hand on his knowledge and understanding of bees and beekeeping to future generations of beekeepers.

 Clive de Bruyn BSc (Hons), AIM, AIM Inst.F, C.Eng NDB